paazmaya/modern-web-tools-with-node-js-book/overview.md

 Each student is evaluated according to the following criteria, based on their returned assignments, presentations and other studying activities during the lessons.

-[Student participation matrix](participation.md) should contain links to the relevant activities.

 ### Modest

 - The student can install Node.js and its related tools and applications